 Another tip – don’t forget to tell the agent assisting you with quotes about any insurance requirements that your contracts outline.
 This will help the process of getting quotes and binding coverage go much more smoothly!

-Anyway, bottom line is to be aware of legal requirements and contractual requirements for your car carrier insurance.
+Anyway, the bottom line is to be aware of legal requirements and contractual requirements for your car carrier insurance.

 7. You need to make sure you have the right cargo insurance.